tootles564/ubongo3D/README.md

 ### Known issues

-For certain puzzle and piece combinations `solve_puzzle` exits with index error.
+For certain puzzle and piece combinations (possibly in certain cases when there is not solution?) `solve_puzzle` exits with index error.
 Not sure if I care too much about it at this point.

 ## Disclaimer